 Fill a large pot with cold water.
 Salt the water, then cut potatoes in half and place them in the pot.
 Bring the water to a boil and cook the potatoes until tender throughout, this takes roughly 40-50 minutes.

 Remove the potatoes from the water one at a time with a slotted spoon.
+Drain any excess water.
 Place each potato piece on a large cutting board and peel it before moving on to the next potato.
 Save the potato water.
 Also, peel each potato as soon as possible after removing from the water (without burning yourself) - I've found a paring knife comes in handy here.
 Be mindful that you want to work relatively quickly so you can mash the potatoes when they are hot.
 To do this you can either push the potatoes through a ricer, or do what I do, deconstruct them one at a time on the cutting board using the tines of a fork - mash isn't quite the right term here.
 I run the fork down the sides of the peeled potato creating a nice, fluffy potato base to work with (see photo).
-Don't over-mash - you are simply after an even consistency with no noticeable lumps.
+Don't over-mash - you are simply after an even texture with no noticeable lumps.

 When you're ready, pull the potatoes into a soft mound.
 Drizzle with the beaten egg and sprinkle 3/4 cup of the flour across the top.
 I've found that a metal spatula or large pastry scraper are both great utensils to use to incorporate the flour and eggs into the potatoes with the egg incorporated throughout - you can see the hint of yellow from the yolk.
 Scrape underneath and fold, scrape and fold until the mixture is a light crumble.
 Very gently, with a feathery touch knead the dough.
 This is also the point you can add more flour (a sprinkle at a time) if the dough is too tacky.
 I usually end up using most of the remaining 1/4 cup flour, but it all depends on the potatoes, the flour, the time of year, the weather, and whether the gnocchi gods are smiling on you.
 The dough should be moist but not sticky.
 It should feel almost billowy.